 - Dress children in easy clothing (and remember to have lots of it!)

 - ALWAYS use encouragement and appraisal even if they aren’t successful.
-When children are willing to sit on the potty, this is a big step as it is!

 Don’t forget to always wash hands afterwards!